Disk-MTH/Christmas-card/README.md

 # Christmas card
-This project is under development, so it is not complete.
-All that is indicated below is therefore not yet contractual.
+This project is not finished because I have no ideas of drawings to put behind the last boxes.
+There is therefore a drawing of boxes 1 to 7 and to box 24.
+Do not hesitate to improve it!

 To launch the app you have just to double click on [start.vbs](https://github.com/Disk-MTH/Christmas-card/blob/master/start.vbs) or launch [Main.py](https://github.com/Disk-MTH/Christmas-card/blob/master/diskmth/Main.py) with python.
 To use this program you must have the Pygame library that you can install with the following command: ```pip install pygame```.
 If while running this command you get an error, it could come from the way you installed python.
 I will do a short tutorial on how to properly